flores-o/trainfinity/README.md

 - [half fixed] mines work only if approached from left and bottom
 - if coal goes down from one mine goes down also from other mines?

+UX:
+G
+- he didn't read the tutorial
+- doesn't understand how to put down railway
+- put train and get stack cause railway is in ugly place
+- doesn't understand how to get railway to take coal from mine, try to get railway on top of mine
+- confused with intersections

 -----

 Forked from (https://github.com/Godsmith/trainfinity)